iiEliJas/fBLT/README.md

 Five-stage pipeline:

-1. **Entropy Model** - Small byte-level LM that predicts per-byte entropy.
-Just guides patching, trained first.
+1. **Entropy Model** - small byte-level LM that predicts per-byte entropy to guide patching

-2. **Patcher** - Uses entropy thresholds to slice the byte stream into variable-length patches.
-Simple rule-based, no learning.
+2. **Patcher** - slices the byte stream into variable-length patches using entropy thresholds (rule-based, no learning)

-3. **Local Encoder** - Tiny transformer that compresses byte patches into embeddings.
-Uses hash n-gram embeddings (rolling polynomial hash) to recognize byte patterns without a vocabulary table.
+3. **Local Encoder** -  tiny transformer that compresses byte patches into embeddings, using hash n-gram embeddings to recognize byte patterns without a vocabulary

-4. **Patch Transformer** - The actual big model.
-Does block-causal attention over patches (sequence is 4-8x shorter than bytes).
-This is where compute happens.
+4. **Patch Transformer** - the main model.
+Block-causal attention over patches (4-8x shorter than the raw byte sequence).

-5. **Local Decoder** - Tiny transformer that expands patches back to bytes, autoregressively.
-Can draft multiple bytes and verify in one go (self-speculation).
+5. **Local Decoder** - tiny transformer that expands patches back to bytes autoregressively, with optional self-speculation

 ## Design

 Pure C + CUDA.

-**One interface, two backends.** Every op (matmul, attention, ...) lives in a header.
-Implemented once for CPU, once for CUDA.
-Model code never knows the difference.
+- **One interface, two backends.** Every op lives in a header, implemented once for CPU and once for CUDA.
+Model code is backend-agnostic.

-**CPU is the ground truth.** Every new op gets a simple C implementation first.
+- **CPU is the ground truth.** Each op gets a C implementation first.
 CUDA versions validate against it.

-**Config, not code.** All the BLT paper ablations (hash sizes, cross-attention placement, layer splits) are JSON config values.
-No recompiling to try things.
+- **Config-driven.** All architecture knobs are JSON config values. (hash sizes, cross-attention placement, layer splits)

 ## Build

-Use make.

 ```bash
 make test       # build + run tests